decorative

 Winter storms

-- If you need to drive in a vehicle, make sure to equip snow chains to the tires and keep the fuel tank full to prevent it from freezing.
-Indoor thermostats should be kept at no less than 55 degrees F.
+2. If you need to drive in a vehicle, make sure to equip snow chains to the tires and keep the fuel tank full to prevent it from freezing.

 Hail

-Hail can be a very serious problem because hail has the potential to damage property and cause harm to people in the hailstorm.
+Hail can be a serious problem because hail has the potential to damage property and cause harm to people in a hailstorm.
 Hailstorms don’t last long in Arizona with an average duration of less than 10 minutes.

-- If you’re indoors, stay away from windows and make sure to stay inside until the hailstorm and the outside weather passes.
+2. If you’re indoors, stay away from windows and make sure to stay inside until the hailstorm and the weather event passes.

-- If you’re driving when a hailstorm occurs, find somewhere sheltered to park under to protect your vehicle from falling hail.
+3. If you’re driving when a hailstorm occurs, safely find somewhere sheltered to park that might help protect your vehicle from falling hail.

-- If such a place is not available at the time, find a safe place to pull over.
-Lie down in the vehicle to keep away from the windows where large hail may penetrate
+4. If a sheltered place is not available, safely find a place to pull off the roadway.
+Keeping away from car windows is helpful because large hail might penetrate car windows.